wp-plugins/wp-photo-album-plus/readme.txt

 = New Features =

-* Th E-mail adresses in the comment admin page are now links to the mail program to enable quick replies.
+* The E-mail adresses in the comment admin page are now links to the mail program to enable quick replies.

 = Other Changes =